pmndrs/react-three-a11y/README.md

     <A11yAnnouncer />
 ```

 ## The three roles of the `A11y` component

 #### `content`

 `cursor: default`
 This role is meant to provide information to screen readers or to serve as a step for a user to navigate your site using Tab for instance.
 It's not meant to trigger anything on click or to be activable with the Keyboard.
 Therefore it won't show a pointer cursor on hover.

 #### `button`

 `cursor: pointer`
-Special attributes : activationMsg, desactivationMsg, pressedDescription
+Special attributes : activationMsg, deactivationMsg, pressedDescription
 This role is meant to emulate the behaviour of a button or a togglable button.
 It will display a cursor pointer when your cursor is over the linked 3D object.
 It will call a function on click but also on any kind of action that would trigger a focused button ( Enter, Double-Tap .. )
 It is also actionnable by user using a screen reader.
-You can turn it into a button with aria-pressed by providing the following properties desactivationMsg, pressedDescription in addition to the usual description and activationMsg  properties.
+You can turn it into a button with aria-pressed by providing the following properties deactivationMsg, pressedDescription in addition to the usual description and activationMsg properties.

 #### `link`

 `cursor: pointer`
 `special attributes : href`
 This role is meant to emulate the behaviour of a regular html link.
 It should be used in combination with something that will trigger navigation on click.
 Just like the button one, it is accessible to all kind of user.

 ```diff
 - Don't forget to provide the href attribute as he is required for screen readers to read it correctly !
 - It will have no effect on the navigation, it's just used as information